This article contains affiliate links, meaning we’ll earn a small commission if you purchase products through these links.

 Another writer uses keywords to describe what’s happening in the scene: Joe_grows, Magic_used, etc.

 Now comes the cool part.
-Why should you use all of these organizational tools?
+Why should you use these organizational tools?
 Because it makes finding things and/or jumping around the different parts of your story so much easier.

 Say you are working later in the book and need to reference something that happened earlier.
 You may not remember the exact scene it occurred in, but you do remember that they were talking about Joe.
 Now you can easily do a project search for the keyword “Joe_mentioned”.
 This will list the three scenes where Joe was mentioned and you can quickly find what you need.